pcoet/golang-patterns/docs/tutorials/testing.md

 ## Learn more

-This tutorial covered the basics of automated testing with Go.
+This tutorial has covered the basics of automated testing with Go.
 To learn more, see the following resources:

 * [Go by Example: Testing](https://gobyexample.com/testing)
 * [Go docs: How to Write Go Code: Testing](https://go.dev/doc/code#Testing)